Philco Model 4654 Predicta Television (1958)

 exist.
 Measure the voltages at both ends of R33 and see what happens.

 Sure enough, the leads had been reversed, despite my precautions.
 When I drew the PC board diagram days earlier, I had left out the pin to which the lead from the CRT cathode is attached with a slip-on connector.
 I guess I was concentrating too hard on the wirewrapped connectors when I drew the picture!
-In any case, five minutes later, the mistake had been corrected and the TV was playing like a champ.
+Five minutes later, the mistake was corrected and the TV played like a champ.

 If you look back at the previous photo, you will see the CRT cathode lead connected in the correct place.
 It is a yellow lead with green insulation near the end, located to the left of the 6AW8A tube on its blue extender.
 (The hand-drawn diagram which appeared earlier in this article has been corrected to show this lead in the right position.)

-My Predicta has logged quite a few hours since I finished the basic restoration.
+My Predicta logged many hours after I finished the basic restoration.
 It is a very watchable television, with excellent brightness and sharpness.
-It is also a very sensitive receiver, easily pulling in weaker stations which are hard to receive on most of my other restored TVs.
+It's also sensitive, easily pulling in weaker stations that are hard to receive on some of my other restored TVs.

 The next photo shows a live broadcast, received using a rabbit-ear antenna in my workshop.